mohammadtaherri/flutter_flexible_ui/packages/flutter_adaptive_ui/README.md

 #### AdaptiveLayoutDelegateWithScreenType

-  This delegate builds layout based on **ScreenType** (smallHandset , mediumhandset , largeHandset , smallTablet , largeTablet , smallDesktop ,       mediumDesktop , largeDesktop).
+  This delegate builds layout based on the **ScreenType** (smallHandset , mediumhandset , largeHandset , smallTablet , largeTablet , smallDesktop ,       mediumDesktop , largeDesktop).

   All params are **optional**.